uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 ### Transferring files

 The CARC has a dedicated data transfer node at `hpc-transfer.usc.edu` that is configured for fast file transfers. hpc-transfer is also a Globus endpoint.
-To access it, use hpc-transfer instead of the normal login node (@discovery.usc.edu) when logging in:
+To access it, use `@hpc-transfer.usc.edu` instead of the normal login node (`@discovery.usc.edu`) when logging in:

 ```
 ssh <username>@hpc-transfer.usc.edu